 In my second post related to The Nimrod Review I consider how an industry seemingly unrelated to the defence sector, healthcare, has parallels with the Nimrod XV230 disaster.
 Hopefully, this discussion will help to illustrate that the organisational lessons from the Nimrod event are applicable to almost any industry.
-Please see my article at humanfactors101.com for a summary of the Nimrod incident.
+Please see my article for a summary of the Nimrod incident.

 Just like the defence sector, healthcare can certainly be described as a complex system – a combination of large organisations, employing a multitude of technical specialists, working as individuals and in (sometimes ‘loose’) teams, often using cutting-edge technology and engaged in dynamic situations.
 Healthcare teams are not just operating or maintaining complex equipment and processes, they are ‘maintaining’ other human beings, who may have complications unrelated to their treatment.
 Healthcare is an interrelated combination of research, equipment design, procurement, diagnosis and treatment, often by surgical intervention or the prescription of medicines.
 In fact, it’s hard to imagine a more complex system.
 This is a system to which we have all been exposed and will, at some point in our lives, rely on heavily.